-This Original Proceeding under C.R.S. § 1-40-107(2), challenges the actions of the Title Setting Board in setting a title (the "Title") for proposed Initiative 2009-2010 #87 ("Use of Colorado Water Streams") (the "Initiative").
+This Original Proceeding under C.R.S. § 1-40-107(2), challenges the actions of the Title Setting Board in setting a title (the "Title") for proposed Initiative 2009-2010 #88 ("Use of Colorado Water Streams") (the "Initiative").
 The Respondents in this case are the proponents of the Initiative.

 The Title Board conducted its initial public meeting and set the title, ballot title and submission clause for the Initiative on April 21, 2010.
-Petitioners, John Gregory Leed and Douglas Kemper, each filed separate Motions for Rehearing on April 28, 2010.
-The Motions for Rehearing were heard by the Title Board on April 30, 2010.
-At the rehearing, the Board granted in part and denied in part the Motions for Rehearing and set the Title.
-Petitioners each filed separate Petitions for Review with this Court on May 7, 2010, which have been consolidated into this action.
+Petitioners filed a Motion for Rehearing on April 28, 2010.
+The Motion for Rehearing was heard by the Title Board on April 30, 2010.
+At the rehearing, the Board granted in part and denied in part the Motion for Rehearing and set the Title.
+Petitioners then filed a Petition for Review with this Court on May 7, 2010.